Classification of Cost

 Costs (both direct and indirect) can also be classified into the following groups based on their behavior relative to changes in the volume of activity:

 Variable costs are costs that vary in a directly proportional way to changes in the volume of output or sales.
 These costs tend to increase or decrease with the rise and fall in production or sales.
 Variable costs vary in total but their per-unit cost stays the same.

 Examples of variable costs are direct material cost, direct wages, direct expenses, consumable stores, and commission on sales.

-Fixed costs are costs that generally remain unaffected by changes in the volume of output or sales.
-In other words, fixed costs remain unchanged when output or sales increase or decrease.
-These costs remain fixed in total but their per-unit cost changes with changes in output or sales.
+Fixed costs are costs that generally remain unaffected by changes in sales volume/output.
+Fixed costs remain unchanged when output or sales increase or decrease.
+These costs remain fixed in total but their per-unit cost changes with output or sales.

 These costs depend mainly on the passage of time and do not vary directly with the changes in the volume of output or sales.
 Typical examples of fixed costs include rent, rates, taxes, insurance charges, and salaries for managers.